 X-Ray Exams of the Digestive Tract

-What Happens After the GI Tests?
+What Happens During the GI Tests

 There is virtually no risk with the upper and lower GI tests, unless they are repeated several times within a few months' time, when radiation exposure can become a risk.
 Although radiation exposure is minimal, it is greater than for standard still X-rays.
 Steps will be taken during the test to minimize radiation exposure.

 - Infection (very low risk with both the upper and lower GI tests)

 - Tearing the intestinal wall during a lower GI test; should this occur, surgery may be necessary.
 This is a very rare complication.